 Jazz fests season: Advances, news, reviews

-Summer ends with jazz fests galore.
+Reports from jazz fests — galore!
 We aggregate JJA members’ posts, adding more as the links roll in!
-To date: Detroit, Canary Islands, Monterey preview, Chicago Jazz Fest extras, International Dixie-BRICS Fest in Kazan (Tatarstan, Russia) . . .
+To date: Covering international jazz fests by Jordannah Elizabeth, reports from the Granada Jazz Festival from Vilma Dobilaite, from Monterey by Andrew Gilbert and Howard Mandel, news of Detroit, Canary Islands, Monterey preview, Chicago Jazz Fest extras, International Dixie-BRICS Fest in Kazan (Tatarstan, Russia) and more . . .

 Detroit Jazz Festival reviewed by Paul Rauch at AllAboutJazz